Loneliness and mental health

 Loneliness can cause you to feel a range of negative emotions that may affect your mental health.

-Today, there’s a growing body of evidence linking long term loneliness with a range of mental health conditions, like depression, anxiety and stress.
+While loneliness is not a mental health condition, there is a growing body of evidence[2][3] linking long-term loneliness with a range of mental health conditions, like depression, anxiety and stress.

 Loneliness may affect other habits that contribute to mental health conditions, too.
 For example, in 2017, researchers found a link between loneliness and poor sleep quality [2] in young adults.
 Not getting enough sleep can influence your mood and mental wellbeing.

-Loneliness doesn’t just impact your psychological health – it can also play a role in your physical health.
-In a 2015 study [3], people who experienced loneliness were more at risk of developing a rage of health conditions.
-The data suggested that having better quality social relationships is linked to decreased health risks.
+Loneliness doesn’t just impact your mental health – it can also play a role in your physical health.
+In a 2015 study[5], people who experienced loneliness were more at risk of developing a range of health conditions.
+More research is needed, but some studies have found that loneliness may be associated with increased heart disease, elevated blood pressure, and an increased risk of stroke[6].

-If you’re feeling lonely, it’s essential to take steps to address your feelings early on and intervene before things escalate.
+If you’re feeling lonely, it’s essential to address your feelings early on and intervene before things escalate.

 How to manage feelings of loneliness and reduce mental health risks